TZL-Coffee/tzl-coffee.github.io/content/post/24-09-30-lesson-learned-from-an-activity/index.md

 I often say, “Human nature is sales and brokerage.”
 For an ordinary salesperson, having a normal professional attitude and recommending products based on customers’ preferences is enough.
 But top-tier salespeople also excel at expanding their target customer base.

 One of the community staff told me that I wasn’t good at selling.
-And that’s true—I’m not a top-tier salesperson, nor have I put much effort into people outside my predefined target audience.
+That’s true.
+I’m not a top-tier salesperson, nor have I put much effort into people outside my predefined target audience.
 For me, becoming a gold-level salesperson requires far more effort than what I would gain.
 My goal is simply to keep the shop running steadily, not to maximize profit at all costs.

 But when it comes to earning money, being a strong salesperson 👩‍💼 can indeed create value equal to product development.

-Time flies—my little shop has already been open for five months, nearly one-quarter of my planned timeline.
+Time flies.
+My little shop has already been open for five months, nearly one-quarter of my planned timeline.

 Lastly, wishing everyone a happy National Day!